 (503) 459-3648 firstname.lastname@example.org

 Angela joined Hacienda CDC in May 2016 having recently graduated from Washington State University Vancouver where she earned a B.A. in Humanities with a primary focus in English and a secondary focus in Sociology, as well as a Minor in Spanish.
 Prior to graduation, Angela was the Student Affairs intern at WSUV where she liaised with the offices of Admissions and Financial Aid carrying out target outreach and retention efforts, specifically in support of current and prospective Latino and undocumented students.
 While working toward being the first in her family to graduate university, Angela was involved in the Spanish Club and was the financial manager in the campus’ Latino Student Association.
 The North Portland native is passionate about providing imperative resources to Latino students and their families in order for them to be successful throughout their scholarly careers and lives.
 Angela enjoys camping, writing, and spoiling her four year old niece.

 Jorge Alvarado- Academic Support Coordinator

 (503) 459-3894 email@example.com

 Jorge returned to Hacienda in 2006 after over two years coordinating PCRI’s homeownership program.
 From 2006 – 2010 he managed Micro Mercantes, an economic opportunity initiative where low-income mothers and daughters are trained to be successful vendors of homemade tamales and other Latin American cuisine.
 Under Jorge's management, Micro Mercantes grew to a highly visible program with outstanding results.
-He then moved to the homeownership department where he counseled first-time home buyers, and he currently works in the Avanzamos program where he provides academic support and enrichment to at-risk middle school youth.
+He then moved to thehomeownership department where he counseled first-time home buyers, and he currently works in the SUN-Youth Advocacy program where he provides academic support and enrichment to at-risk middle school youth.